legesher/legesher-docs/guide/contributor/tree-sitter.md

 -   Add `./node_modules/.bin` to your PATH
     -   _NOTE_: you can check if that is added correctly to your PATH variable by running `echo $PATH`
     -   If you don't add this, prefix all tree-sitter commands with `./node_modules/.bin/`; e.g., `tree-sitter` generate becomes `./node_modules/.bin/tree-sitter generate`
     -   Windows users need to replace forwards slashes with back slashes.
+You can do this by typing `export PATH=./node_modules/.bin:$PATH`.
 -   Run `tree-sitter generate`
 -   Run `node-gyp configure`
 -   Run `node-gyp build`